ipfs/kubo/docs/fuse.md

 sudo apt-get install fuse
 ```

 Add the user which will be running IPFS daemon to the `fuse` group:
+_You can skip this in Debian Stretch_
 ```sh
 sudo usermod -a -G fuse <username>
 ```